 If you are unsure about if you can or should share information with a partner agency or are uncertain about what information to share with whom, discuss with line management or the Trust's Safeguarding Team.
-If uncertainty remains contact GHC's Caldicott Guardian - Dr Amjad Uppal.
+If uncertainty remains contact GHC's Caldicott Guardian Email: Caldicott.Guardian@ghc.nhs.uk.